virox/wav-winmm/README.md

 5. Run the game and enjoy the emulated CD audio.

+# Requirement:

+- Minimum operating system: Windows XP or newer.

+NOTE: It actually can also work on Win95/98 if you follow the extra procedure below:
+1. Rename "winmm.dll" to "wincd.dll", and rename "winmm.ini" to "wincd.ini".
+2. Use a hex editor to open the game's exe file, then replace all occurrences of string "winmm.dll" (case-insensitive) to "wincd.dll".

 # Building:

 - Use MinGW 6.3.0-1 or later to build on Windows OS.